 Brunel is on record as saying that he believed there would be a bridge or a tunnel across the estuary within fifty years.
 Although the Duke did not take the matter further, Brunel obviously kept the exchange in mind because, in April 1857, probably while attending the public inquiry into the B & S W U R, he made a sketch of a design with obvious similarities to that of the Tamar Bridge.
 Under the drawing, Brunel had written ” Severn Bridge.
 Q: is 1,100 ft practical”.

-In September 1858, a contract for the 11½ miles long single line railway from Bristol to the estuary was awarded to Rowland Brotherhood, with Charles Richardson as resident engineer, working under Brunel.
-From the junction with the existing railway, ½ mile east of Temple Meads Station, the line would include five local stations.
+In September 1858, a contract for the 11½ miles (18 km) long single line railway from Bristol to the estuary was awarded to Rowland Brotherhood, with Charles Richardson as resident engineer, working under Brunel.
+From the junction with the existing railway, ½ mile (1 km) east of Temple Meads Station, the line would include five local stations.
 The piers leading into the river were the most innovative items, incorporating floating pontoons at the ends of the timber piers on to which the trains would run, with stairs and lifts down to the pontoons.
 The piers extended far enough out to provide sufficient water for the steam ferry boat to come alongside at any state of the tide.
 The pontoons floated with the tide and were therefore at the same level as the boat when it came alongside.
 Sadly, Brunel died in 1859.

 The full system from Bristol to New Passage, across the ferry, then on to the link to the SWR, for Cardiff, was achieved by November 1863, with the formal opening taking place in January 1864.
 Initially, there were five trains a day, each way, and a single ferry, called “Relief”.
 The route became so popular that other vessels were used from time to time to provide additional capacity.
 Eventually, a second ferry was ordered from the Glasgow shipyard and named “Christopher Thomas” after the chairman of the company.
 This system now forgotten, was a marked improvement on anything that had been used previously and with the prospect of a tunnel still only an aspiration should be remembered as a major step forward.